Derek Hough Talks The Elements In Soaking Wet & Shirtless Instagram Share

-Derek Hough talked about the essential elements of life in a new Instagram share, but it appears fans were more interested in looking at his soaking wet and shirtless body then paying attention to his deeply personal message.
+Derek Hough talked about the essential elements of life in a new Instagram share, but it appears fans were more interested in looking at his soaking wet, shirtless body than paying attention to his deeply personal message.
 The former Dancing with the Stars pro took to the social media site to share his thoughts with his 2.4 million followers.

 The dance pro posted the bare-chested image where it appears he is on a beach, although the background is blurred.
 There is a hint of sand and sea in the multicolored hue that provides a serene backdrop for the six-time DWTS mirrorball winner.